 How to Print a Lua Table

-Lua, a powerful and lightweight scripting language, provides a simple function to print a table.
-This can be incredibly useful for debugging and understanding the structure of complex tables.
-In this article, we’ll explore a Lua function that accomplishes this task.
+Lua, a powerful and lightweight scripting language, does not provide a built-in function to print a table.
+However, you can easily create one yourself.
+This can be highly useful for debugging and understanding the structure of complex tables.
+In this article, we’ll explore how to create a Lua function to accomplish this task.

 The dump